djkeu/web_apps/index.md

 # Try it yourself, p.421

-## ToDo: 19-1.
+## 19-1.
 Blog:
     web_apps/blog

-Done: Start a new Django project called Blog.
+Start a new Django project called Blog.
-Done: Create an app called blogs in the project
-Done: and a model called BlogPost.
+Create an app called blogs in the project and a model called BlogPost.
-Done: The model should have fields like title, text, and date_added.
+The model should have fields like title, text, and date_added.

-Done: Create a superuser for the project, and use the admin site to make a couple of short posts.
+Create a superuser for the project, and use the admin site to make a couple of short posts.
     Note: superuser: blog_admin

-Done: Make a home page that shows all posts in chronological order.
+Make a home page that shows all posts in chronological order.

-Done: Create a form for making new posts
-Done: and another for editing existing posts. p.418
+Create a form for making new posts and another for editing existing posts. p.418
-Done: Fill in your forms to make sure they work.
+Fill in your forms to make sure they work.

 # Setting up user accounts, p.421